Librity/gympoint_full_stack/README.md

 react-native start
 ```

-- And in a fifth screen:
+- And in a fifth Screen:

 ```
 react-native run-android